2010 Volkswagen Touareg

-An air suspension system is optional for all Touaregs.
+An air suspension system is optional for diesel Touaregs.
 This system replaces the steel coil spring at each corner with an air spring, and adds Continuous Damping Control (CDC), which puts a computer in charge of the shock absorbers which in turn control the air springs.
 Many luxury marques, including Land Rover, Mercedes-Benz, BMW, and Audi employ similar systems.
 Three damping settings are offered on CDC: Comfort, Sport, and Auto.
 They do exactly as you'd think, giving a soft ride on Comfort, a firmer more responsive ride on Sport, or leave it on Auto and let the system immediately match condition to need.
 And since the system adjusts faster than you can turn the switch, Auto is ideal for virtually any driving.

 The other primary advantage of the air suspension is adjustable height, a 5.5-inch difference in six settings, four of which the driver controls.
 The suspension automatically lowers the Touareg one inch at 87 mph for better stability and aerodynamics, and another 0.4-inch at 118 mph.
 The Standard mode sets the ground clearance at 8.7 inches, 0.4 more than the standard suspension.
 The Load setting kneels the car as low as possible (6.3 inches clearance), good for shorter or less-ambulatory passengers, heavy cargo lifting, and parking garages with low ceilings.
 The Off-Road setting, good to 43 mph, adds an inch of clearance (about 9.7 inches), and Xtra level raises the Touareg as high as it will go, to 11.8 inches clearance.
 Xtra is rated for 12 mph, though in reality you'd use it only at 2-3 mph or less since it limits any suspension travel and makes the Touareg bob like a low-rider.
 The higher modes increase the water fording depth as well as approach, departure and breakover angles critical in off-road travel where a degree or an inch can often make the difference.